Explore the Best Hotels in Vieux Montreal

 Another former bank, and another hotel with the distinctive stamp of its owner applied.
 In L’Hotel’s case it’s Georges Marciano, a jeans mogul who decided a hotel was the perfect place to display his art collection.

-The bubbly, comical Voluptuous Man On A Horse by Fernando Botero stands outside, while originals by the likes of Jaume Plensa, Magritte and Andy Warhol are inside.
-Ordering a glass of wine from the bar, then embarking on an inquisitive mooch around the collection, is highly appealing – and staff will talk you through it on request.
+The bubbly, comical Voluptuous Man On A Horse by Fernando Botero stands outside.
+Originals by the likes of Jaume Plensa, Magritte and Andy Warhol are inside.
+Ordering a glass of wine from the bar, then embarking on an inquisitive mooch around the collection, is highly appealing.
+Staff will talk you through it on request.

 Hotel Gault

 As transformations go, turning this 19th century cotton importer’s warehouse into a hotel is pretty spectacular.
 The reception desk at Hotel Gault doubles up as a large, central bar, while photographic exhibitions line the walls.
-In the rooms, original stone and brickwork is kept where possible, while bare concrete floors give a touch of edgy minimalism.
+In the rooms, original stone and brickwork is kept where possible.
+Bare concrete floors add a touch of edgy minimalism.

 They’re heated for winter comfort, though.
 Each room is slightly different, although giant beds generally get centre stage, with everything else built around them.
 That includes filmy curtains that divide off the bathroom.
 The look’s not one easily forgotten.